Acute pancreatitis

 Abdominal pain, nausea and vomiting.
 History of laparotomy 20 years ago.

-Patient Data:
+Patient Data

 Peripancreatic inflammatory fat stranding as well is a moderate volume of retroperitoneal free fluid.
 A small amount of mesenteric and perihepatic fluid is also demonstrated.
 The gallbladder is distended, with multiple radioopaque gall stones.
 No pancreatic lesion is detected.
 No evidence of pancreatic necrosis.
-The common bile duct is visualised is not appear to noted.
+The common bile duct is visualised does not appear to be dilated.
 No intrahepatic bile duct dilatation.
 No evidence of a pseudoaneurysm, splenic or portal vein thrombosis.
 The liver, spleen, adrenals and right kidney are within normal limits.
 The left kidney is atrophic, with evidence of cortical scarring.
 No hydronephrosis.
 Apart from colonic faecal loading, bowel is unremarkable.
 No pneumoperitoneum.

-Case Discussion:
+Case Discussion

 Features are typical of acute pancreatitis, secondary presumably to gall stones.